easynull/NullCore/tutorial.md

 >   "message": { //An optional parameter.
 Message when trying to change a blocked region
 >     "text": "lock.mymod.pyramid",
 >     "color": "#FF5733" // There is support for both HEX and INT Color
+>     "sound": "minecraft:entity.villager.no", //An optional parameter.
+Sound when trying to change a blocked region
 >   },
->     "sound_message": "minecraft:entity.villager.no", //An optional parameter.
-Sound when trying to change a blocked region
+>     "effects": ["minecraft:luck", "minecraft:regeneration"] //An optional parameter.
+List effects give in a blocked region
 >     "ignore": ["minecraft:golden_pickaxe", "minecraft:iron_pickaxe"] //An optional parameter.
 Table of exceptions that can be used in a blocked region
 >   }
 > }